Guidebolt/knowledge/docs/elec-dev.md

 ## NOTES

-When current flows through a trace, its temperature approaches infinity; when a soldering tip touches a pad, its temperature approaches the tip temperature.
+Thermal Asymptote: When current flows through a trace, its temperature approaches infinity; when a soldering tip touches a pad, its temperature approaches the tip temperature.

 Footprints are spaced to support part-holding with tweezers (0.8mm tip-thickness).